JiguangLi/Blaze_Function/README.md

 # Two Methods to Remove Blaze Function from Echelle Spectrum Orders: AFS and ALSFS in Python

-This repository contains the implementation of the AFS and the ALSFS algorithms in python proposed by Xin Xu, Jessi Cisewski-Kehe, et al, whose paper is available  <a href="https://arxiv.org/pdf/1904.10065.pdf"> here </a>.  </p>
+This repository contains the implementation of the Alpha-shape Fitting to Spectrum algorithm (AFS) and the Alpha-shape and Lab Source Fitting to Spectrum algorithm (ALSFS) in Python proposed by Xin Xu et al (2019), whose paper is available  <a href="https://arxiv.org/pdf/1904.10065.pdf"> here </a>.  </p>

 ## Motivation:
 The AFS and the ALSFS algorithms can be used to flatten the spectrum continuum, an important data analysis step in spectroscopic analysis.
-The original code was implemented in R. Here, we implemented the AFS and the ALSFS algorithms in Python which will be convenient for astronomers to work with.
+The  <a href="(https://github.com/xinxuyale/AFS"> original code </a> was implemented in R, and the algorithms implemented here are the AFS and the ALSFS algorithms in Python

 ## Prerequisites:
-The following python packages are required to run the AFS and the ALSFS algorithms:
+The following Python packages are required to run the AFS and the ALSFS algorithms:
 <br><a href="https://pandas.pydata.org/"> Pandas </a> : used for data analysis
 <br><a href="https://www.numpy.org/"> Numpy </a> : used for scientific computing
 <br><a href="https://pypi.org/project/alphashape/"> alphashape </a>: used for calculation of the alphashape of a geometric object